silentvpn/silentvpn-android-client/README.md

 # SilentVPN (Android Client)

+⚠️ **IMPORTANT NOTICE**
-⚠️ This repository contains ONLY the Android client.
+This repository contains **ONLY the Android client source code**.
-⚠️ No real VPN servers, API endpoints, or keys are included.
+❌ No VPN servers
+❌ No API endpoints
+❌ No credentials, keys, or accounts
+❌ No binary VPN core files

+All sensitive or production components are intentionally excluded.

+---

+## Overview

+SilentVPN is an Android VPN client built on top of **V2Ray** technology.
+This project focuses on the **client-side implementation only**, including UI, connection handling, and usage tracking.

+---

 ## Features

 - V2Ray-based VPN client
-- Data usage tracking
+- Traffic usage tracking (RX / TX)
-- Reward system (Ads)
+- Reward system (Ads-based)
 - Multi-language support

-## Setup
-This project requires your own backend and VPN servers.
-Replace BuildConfig values with your own in production builds.
+- Modern Android architecture (Kotlin)
+- Secure networking configuration

+---

-## Disclaimer
+## Project Structure
-This project is for educational purposes only.